mscook/Banzai-EasyBuild/README.rst

 Banzai-EasyBuild (BEB)
 ======================

-**Banzai-EasyBuild (BEB) is for installing 3rd Party Banzai dependencies**
+**Banzai-EasyBuild (BEB) is for installing 3rd Party Banzai dependencies**.

 We use the awesome EasyBuild_ software package to manage/install required 3rd party bioinformatic packages.
-This is done in an almost fully automated manner.
+This is done in relatively automated manner-

 .. image:: http://imgs.xkcd.com/comics/automation.png
    :align: center

 .. _EasyBuild: http://hpcugent.github.io/easybuild/

-By default we have set easybuild==1.10.0 as a requirement and will be installed during the BEB install process.
+This is essentially a no fuss next-generation sequencing analysis stack bootstrapping tool.

 Boostrapping all requirements with EasyBuild